This Week in Finance News: 12 Stories You Need to See

-A roundup of the week's most newsworthy financial industry press releases from PR Newswire, including Americans' fear of a recession and stress about affording car insurance.
+A roundup of the week's most newsworthy financial industry press releases from PR Newswire, including Venmo's new account for teens and Rocket Mortgage's new home loan program.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.